 City of Orlando Recreation Division – Project City Kids 21st CCLC Grant

-Through a generous grant from the FL-Department of Education’s 21st CCLC program, the City of Orlando’s Recreation division is able to offer increased educational services at no cost to elementary age students, Kindergarten through 5th grade, and their families at three of our program sites.
-The grant provides for educational supplies, enrichment supplies, and academic and recreation staff for all participating students.
-The funding has allowed these three sites to greatly increase the student population size and scope of the activities offered.
-The 2015-16 school year marks the first year of this five year initiative.
+The City of Orlando’s Recreation division is able to offer increased educational services at no cost to elementary age students, Kindergarten through 5th grade, and their families at three of our program sites.
+The program provides all necessary supplies and teachers for academic instruction.

 21st CCLC Sites

 6123 La Costa Drive Orlando, FL 32807